mattmcspirit/azurestack/deployment/offline/README.md

-ASDK Offline Dependencies Downloader 1807
+ASDK Configurator 1807 | Offline Mode
 ==============

 Who is this for?